openstack/openstack-ansible/doc/source/install-guide-revised-draft/app-advanced-config-override.rst

       identity:foo: "rule:admin_required"
       identity:bar: "rule:admin_required"

-Use this method for any ``JSON`` file format for all OpenStack projects deployed in OpenStack-Ansible.
+Use this method for all OpenStack projects deployed in OpenStack-Ansible with ``JSON`` file formats.

 To assist you in finding the appropriate variable name to use for overrides, the general format for the variable name is